We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 Growth in SaaS doesn’t just come from acquiring new customers.
 It also comes from expanding existing accounts through upselling and cross-selling.
 When customers are successful, they are more likely to increase usage, upgrade plans, or adopt additional features.
 Customer Success plays a key role in identifying these opportunities and aligning them with customer goals, making expansion feel natural rather than forced.

 Customers who consistently achieve their desired outcomes are more likely to trust your product and your team.
 This leads to stronger relationships, higher satisfaction, and increased loyalty.
-Over time, these customers often become advocates, referring others, leaving positive reviews, and contributing to long-term brand credibility.
+Over time, these customers can become advocates, referring others and contributing to long-term brand credibility.

 Customer Success creates a foundation for predictable and sustainable growth.
 By improving retention and expanding existing accounts, businesses can reduce reliance on constant new acquisition.
 This leads to more stable revenue, better forecasting, and a stronger overall business model.